KG-khangelani/babelapha/README.md

-# 🧠 Media Platform

 ### Transparent, Computation-Friendly Interview Library

 ---

-## 🚀 What This Project Is About
+## What This Project Is About

-**Media Platform** is an open project to turn interview videos into searchable, versioned, and analyzable data.
+This is an open project to turn interview videos into searchable, versioned, and analyzable data.

 It starts simple:
 - We upload videos to **MinIO (S3)**.